hero image the sill

 Design

-Using the user flows and proto-personas, I started creating low-fidelity wireframes on paper to find different solutions to usability problems.
-I then turned them into high-fidelity wireframes in Figma to redesign the navigation, the low-lights page, the product details page, and the cart.
+Using the user flows and proto-personas, I started by creating low-fidelity wireframes on paper to find solutions to different usability issues.
+I then turned them into high-fidelity wireframes in Figma to redesign the navigation, the low-lights page, the product details page and the cart.

 Product Page